Goose025/Goose025/README.md

-- 👋 Hi, I’m @Goose025
+- 👋 Hallo, I’m @Goose025
-- 👀 I’m interested in learning languages or developing websites
+- 👀 I’m interested in learning languages,history,geopolitics and developing websites
-- 🌱 I’m currently learning Romanian
+- 🇷🇴 I’m currently learning Romanian
 - 📫 How to reach me : u can add me on discord (goose_2409)

 <!---